-Unless you or another shareholder at your mailing address has requested a separate mailing, all Eaton shareholders receiving proxy materials by mail at your mailing address who share the same last name have been sent a single copy of the proxy statement, 2017 annual report and Irish Statutory Accounts.
+Unless you or another shareholder at your mailing address has requested a separate mailing, all Eaton shareholders receiving proxy materials by mail at your mailing address who share the same last name have been sent a single copy of the proxy statement, 2018 annual report and Irish Statutory Accounts.
 This method of delivery is known as "householding."
 Householding reduces the number of mailings you receive, saves printing and postage costs, and helps the environment.
 Shareholders receiving proxy materials by mail who participate in householding will continue to receive separate proxy cards.
-We will deliver promptly, upon written or telephone request, a separate copy of the proxy statement, 2017 annual report and Irish Statutory Accounts to a shareholder at a shared address to which a single copy of the documents was delivered.
-A shareholder who wishes to receive a separate copy of the proxy materials now or in the future should submit this request in writing to Eaton Corporation plc, Attention: Company Secretary, Eaton House, 30 Pembroke Road, Dublin 4, Ireland D04 Y0C2, or contact our Investor Relations department by telephone at 440-523-4205.
+We will deliver promptly, upon written or telephone request, a separate copy of the proxy statement, 2018 annual report and Irish Statutory Accounts to a shareholder at a shared address to which a single copy of the documents was delivered.
+A shareholder who wishes to receive a separate copy of the proxy materials now or in the future should submit this request in writing to Eaton Corporation plc, Attention: Company Secretary, Eaton House, 30 Pembroke Road, Dublin 4, Ireland D04 Y0C2, or contact our Investor Relations department by telephone at 440-523-4059.
 Shareholders of record sharing an address who are receiving multiple copies of the proxy materials and wish to receive a single copy of such materials in the future should submit their request by contacting us in the same manner.
-If you are the beneficial owner, but not the record holder, of Eaton ordinary shares and wish to receive only one copy of the proxy materials in the future, you will need to contact your broker, bank or other nominee to request that only a single copy of these documents be mailed to all shareholders at the shared address.
+If you are the beneficial owner, but not the record holder, of Eaton ordinary shares and wish to receive only one copy of these documents be mailed to all shareholders at the shared address.